 When a Field Instructor is incorporating other professionals into the instructional plan or sharing instructional responsibilities with another MSW instructor or with Preceptors, the Field Instructor must provide supervision which focuses on integrative and reflective discussions which help the student integrate preceptor contributions to the overall learning experience.
 When utilizing Preceptors, it is the Field Instructor's responsibility to develop clear lines of responsibility, authority and feedback about the student's performance in preceptor-supervised activities.
 It is the Field Instructor's responsibility to check frequently with the student and Preceptor to monitor the effectiveness of the supervisory structure.
 Preceptors participate in the overall evaluation of the student's progress consistent with the amount and type of responsibility they have had for the student's learning.
-They provide feedback about the student's evaluation and for recommending the student's final grade.
+They provide feedback about the student's field performance to the Field Instructor, who has final responsibility for the student's evaluation and for recommending the student's final grade.
 See Preceptor Roles and Responsibilities